turingschool/launch-curriculum/module3/lessons/Week4/QueryStringParameters.md

 </aside>

 ## Filtering for Kids and Horror Genres
-### Frontend Changes - Filtering for Kids and Horror Genres
+### View Changes - Filtering for Kids and Horror Genres

 Before we figure out how to include links for all genres, let's figure out how to filter for one genre.